Polytechnic Square: Characteristics

-Polytechnic Square is a roundabout forming an intersection of Nowowiejska, Noakowskiego, Lwowska, Śniadeckich, and Polna Streets.
+The Polytechnic Square is a roundabout forming an intersection of Nowowiejska, Noakowskiego, Lwowska, Śniadeckich, and Polna Streets.
 A tram line also runs through Nowowiejska Street.

-Its northeastern side, between Noakowskiego and Polna Streets, consists of multifamily residential buildings.
-To the northwest is the Main Building of the Warsaw University of Technology, and to the south, the building of the Faculty of Electronics and Information Technology.
+On its northeastern side, between Noakowskiego and Polna Streets, is surrounded by tenement buildings.
+To the northwest, it is borderd by the Main Building of the Warsaw University of Technology, and to the south, the building of the Faculty of Electronics and Information Technology.

-To the southern part of the square, there is a small urban park named the Marek Trzciński Park (Polish: Park im.
+To the south, the square is bordered by a small urban park named the Marek Trzciński Park (Polish: Park im.
 Marka Trzcińskiego) after a 20th- and 21st-century engineer and politician.

-Next to the building of the Faculty of Electronics and Information Technology, there is the monument dedicated to the university professors who took part in deciphering the radio remote-control systems of the V-1 and V-2 missiles.
-It was designed by Marek Łypaczewski and unveiled on 30 November 1991.
+The Operation V-1 and V-2 Memorial is placed at the square in front of the Faculty of Electronics and Information Technology, and next to the park.
+It commemorates the academics of the Warsaw University of Technology, who took part in the Home Army intelligence operation to decipher the radio guide systems of the V-1 and V-2 rocket projectiles used by the Wehrmacht during the Second World War.
+The monument was designed by Marek Łypaczewski, and unveiled in 1991.